How My Decision to Go Under the Knife Helped Me Love My Body

 I closed my eyes and nervously shifted in my paper hospital gown as my doctor began taking “before” pictures of my chest.
 I was in the office because I had decided to get a breast reduction.
 I turned away from the screen where my body was projected across the room with each snap and flash.
 It was undoubtedly an uncomfortable situation, but I didn’t care.

 I was 20 years old and a month and change away from embarking on the most exciting trip of my life—six months living in Paris.
 I had felt uncomfortable in my skin for a long time; it was years of minimizing bras, oversize clothing, and wishing my curves away.
+My breasts felt like foreign objects—like a weight I had to carry around that wasn’t my own.
 One day I decided I had had enough: I was unhappy with the way I looked, and I was going to do something about it.
-I began researching my options, and a breast reduction surgery sounded like freedom.
+I began researching my options, and a breast-reduction surgery sounded like freedom.

 Everything was healed and looking good by the time I arrived in Paris—which was my plan all along.
 I went on to have the most transformative months of my life.
 Not only was I in a new city (arguably the most beautiful city in the world), but when I passed my reflection, I felt like I finally recognized the person looking back at me.
 I was confident in a way I hadn’t ever been before.
 It didn’t have as much to do with the way I looked, but more about the way I felt from minute to minute.
 I didn’t have back pain or annoying marks from my bra straps.
 I didn’t feel like I had to cover up my body—which was something I had gotten very good at during the years prior.